kubernetes/community/contributors/design-proposals/node/numa-manager.md

    bitwise-and over the masks in each permutation.
 1. Store the first non-empty result and break out early.
 1. If no non-empty result exists, return an error.

+The behavior when a match does not exist should be configurable.
+The Kubelet could support a config option to require strict NUMA assignment when set to `true`.
+A `false` value would mean best-effort NUMA alignment.

 #### New Interfaces